luhmann/cop-typescript/README.md

 # webpack-typescript-boilerplate

-A boilerplate to play with typescript
+Some files to play around with typesscript

+## Installation

+1. `npm install`
+2. That's it